 Share with others; do a good deed.
 Giving activates the brain’s feel-good pathways and gives a sense of connection with our communities.

-- Put a postcard through the doors of neighbours who may be self-isolating.
-Look out especially for those who may not be able to ask for help through social media.
+- Look out especially for those who may not be able to ask for help through social media.

-- Find out what foodstuffs your local food bank needs and how you can donate safely.
-You may be able to contribute something from your shopping basket when you checkout.
+- Find out what foodstuffs your local food bank needs and contribute something from your shopping basket when you checkout.